JayIssuree/DSA/HowToSolveCodingProblems/GoogleInterviewExercise/README.md

 ## Exercise

 - Given a collection of numbers and a sum value, return whether or not a pair of numbers in the collection adds up to the sum
-- Assume that the array will not be sorted
+- Assume that the array will not be ordered
 - Cannot use an element at the same index twice
 - The same number may appear more than once at a different index